How To Cope With Bullying in the Workplace

 If you are still not receiving the support you need, you should make a formal complaint using your employer's grievance procedure.
 Your manager will be forced to acknowledge and investigate the situation further at this stage.

 If the problem persists past this stage, you could make a stand and take legal action.
 A lawyer who specialises in employment law will listen to your case and advise on the best course of action.
+This could result in taking your employer to an Employment Tribunal for breaching their duty of care towards you.

-If you were forced to leave your position because your employer did nothing to help, you could make a claim to an employment tribunal for constructive dismissal.
+If you were forced to leave your position because your employer did nothing to help, you could make a claim to an Employment Tribunal for constructive dismissal.

 It’s important that you have evidence to show that your employer did nothing to help you.
 We would advise that you keep a diary of every meeting which you had, who was in the meeting and the outcome of the conversation.
 After any meeting, you should ask for the minutes so you have it in writing what was discussed.